Mr-Zanzibar/WhatsApp-Web-Spammer/README.md

 ## Doc

-- the script will ask you for a limit
+- the script will ask you for a limit:

 * Just set the max message limit (no more messages will be sent after that number)